The College of Medicine and Veterinary Medicine at The University of Edinburgh is an international leader in basic-to-clinical translational research.

-The University of Edinburgh is a leading postgraduate teaching and research centre, ranked 21st in the QS World Rankings 2015/16, 8th in Europe and 6th in the UK.
+The University of Edinburgh is a leading postgraduate teaching and research centre, ranked 19th in the QS World Rankings 2016/17, 7th in Europe, 5th in the UK and 1st in Scotland.

 The College’s reputation as one of the world’s leading centres of medical and veterinary medical research has been reaffirmed by its UK REF 2014 results.

 The deadline for the majority of PhD Studentships for 2017/18 entry is end of January 2017 - we usually start accepting applications for these funded PhDs in November/December.
 Please visit each Research Centre or DTP website (listed above) and live PhD projects (listed below) for specific deadlines.